Museum of New Zealand Te Papa: Small Group Guided Tour from Viator

 - Discover rare artifacts from the nation’s rich history

 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

-On 6 February 2020, it will be 180 years since the nation that we know today was formed.
-And since Waitangi Day is a public holiday, many of us get to enjoy a day off with our friends and family to celebrate our country’s history.
+On 6 February 2021, it will be 181 years since the nation that we know today was formed.
+And since Waitangi Day is a public holiday, many of us get to enjoy the long weekend with our friends and family to celebrate our country’s history.